 Create open lines of communication in your family unit.
 Keep your loved ones updated on your schooling so that they’ll understand your emotions and behaviours better.

 If you’re a parent, ask your children what they are looking forward to and what they aren’t looking forward to for the upcoming school season.
 If these conversations feel like talking to a brick wall, try opening up to your kids first.
 Explain your school experience or a time you felt worried or anxious about a change.
 Encourage them to enjoy school and enjoy learning.

-Find positives.
+And find positives.
 Don’t beat down worries or fears.
 Nerves are normal.
 Acknowledge them in yourself and show you understand them in others.
 Then, work together to overcome them.

 Younger children may experience anxiety over leaving their parent.
 Reassure them.
 Recognize these barriers before the first day of school.
 Talking about them can help you and your children move forward with confidence.